ibm-cloud-docs/CDN/about.md

 ### Video-on-Demand
 {: #video-on-demand}

-**Video-on-Demand** performance optimization delivers high-quality streaming across various network types.
+**Video on Demand** performance optimization delivers high-quality streaming across various network types.
 By using pre-configured cache control settings and the distributed network's ability to distribute the load dynamically, IBM Cloud CDN with Akamai gives you the ability to scale rapidly for large audiences, whether you've planned for them or not.

 **Video on Demand** is optimized for distribution of segmented streaming formats such as HLS, DASH, HDS, and HSS.
 Live Video Streaming is **not** supported at this time.
-You can enable the **Video-on-Demand** feature by selecting the option from the **Optimize for** list menu on the Settings tab, or while creating a new Origin Path.
+You can enable the **Video on Demand** feature by selecting the option from the **Optimize for** list menu on the Settings tab, or while creating a new Origin Path.
 You should enable this feature only when optimizing delivery of video files.

 ### Dynamic Content Acceleration
 {: #dynamic-content-acceleration-description}